-There are multiple causes for Alzheimer’s disease and some causes may not have been discovered yet.
-In fact, the causes for any given person vary greatly and are difficult to determine.
+There are multiple causes for Alzheimer’s Disease (AD) and some causes may not have been discovered yet.
+In fact, the causes for any given person developing Alzheimer’s varies greatly and are difficult to determine.
 However, researchers have come up with a list of risk factors that may make a person more likely to develop Alzheimer’s disease.
 Similarly, researchers have identified factors that decrease the risk of developing Alzheimer’s disease.
 And finally, researchers have ruled out certain popular myths about what causes the disease.

 In recent years there have been several myths about things that cause AD, including the following:

 The things above are among the many myths about how one acquires Alzheimer’s, yet the truth is that none of these things cause the disease.
 Although researchers are not exactly sure what causes Alzheimer’s disease, they have ruled out the items on the list above.

 While, as mentioned above, there is no exact known cause(s) of Alzheimer’s disease, it is believed that multiple factors are involved.
 The following are risk factors for developing AD, which means there is a greater risk of the disease if any of these factors are present.

 Aging alone does not result in Alzheimer’s disease.
 However, as one gets older the chances of developing the disease increases.
 After age 65, a person’s risk for developing AD doubles every 5 years, and after the age of 85, approximately one in three people are inflicted with the disease (Alzheimer’s Association, 2018).
 That said, this isn’t to say that every senior will develop Alzheimer’s disease; it is not a normal part of aging.